Skip to main content

 Weak Architecture and Unnecessary Computing Costs

 Most companies feel the necessity to shift from data centers to the cloud environment.
-While some do so to overcome the data center maintenance concerns, some do that in a hurry to get into the cloud as soon as possible.
+While some do so to overcome the data center maintenance concerns, some do so in a hurry to get into the cloud as soon as possible.

 2) Lack of Understanding of Workload Ecosystem